urbit/docs/docs/talk/architecture.md

 ## Core concepts & functionality

-To begin to gain an understanding of how the broker functions, let's look at its state mold.
+To begin to gain an understanding of how the broker functions, let's look at its state model.

 ```
 ++  state                                               :>  broker state